aarron-lee/SimpleDeckyTDP/README.md

 ### Are there CPU boost controls?

+Note, CPU Boost should generally be disabled for the ROG Ally and Ally X, CPU boost is known to cause excessive power draw on the Ally and Ally X

 CPU Boost controls require a scaling-driver that supports CPU boost.
 Many distros, by default, use `amd-pstate-epp` as the scaling driver.
 You must be on a newer kernel for to get CPU Boost controls on `amd-pstate-epp`

 CPU boost controls will appear automatically if they're available